 I loved the toppings she outlined in her book, Every Last Crumb, and only added some pickled jalapeno slices before baking.
-I also served it alongside some of my 5-Ingredient Ranch Dressing …because I'm one of those weirdos who can't have pizza without ranch dressing.
+I also served my deep-dish pizza alongside some of my 5-Ingredient Ranch Dressing …because I’m one of those weirdos who can’t have pizza without ranch dressing.

 To everyone else: I highly recommend you grab a copy of this book for yourself or as a gift for that person in your life who loves to bake.
 Pre-order HERE before its release date (December 9th) for a special price on Amazon and for a special thank-you eBook from Mrs. Angell.